 Folders plugin - Allows build jobs to be organized into Folders.
 Since the Credentials plugin is "folder aware", credentials can be attached to folders so that they are only accessible to builds inside the folder.

 Role-based Access Control (RBAC) plugin - [available via Jenkins Enterprise by CloudBees or DEV@cloud ] gives Jenkins administrators the ability to define security roles and assign roles to groups of users.
 By combining RBAC with Folders and Credentials plugins, administrators can control which builds have access to credentials and which users have access to builds that use the credentials.

-If you aren't familiar with these plugins, be sure to check out the How to Inject Secrets into Jenkins Builds guide on the CloudBees developers wiki for a more detailed explanation.
+If you aren't familiar with these plugins, be sure to check out the How to Inject Secrets into Jenkins Builds guide on the CloudBees docs site.

 Stay up to date

 We'll never share your email address and you can opt out at any time, we promise.